nattui/josephus/README.md

 # Josephus-Permutation
 The following algorithm solves Josephus Permutation with Circular Linked List.
-The program returns the value from a number of nodes and the number of jumps.
+The program returns the the placement from a number of nodes and jumps.

 ## License
 All parts of Basic Web are free to use and abuse under the open-source MIT license.